isabelsanmartin/Master-UIMP-CSIC/DEC/Simple_DEC_Analysis.md

 cp -p silversword.tre data/
 ```

 Take a look at the *silversword.tre* file.
-It contains a dated molecular phylogeny of the **silversword alliance**: 35 species/subspecies within 3 genera: *Argyranthemum*, *Dubautia*, *Wilkesia*, with branches measured in units of time, as million years (Mya).
-The timetree was generated using a ITS dataset, calibrated with external evidence: based on the age of divergence from its stem relatives: Western North American genera *Madial* and *Raillardiopsis*, which was dated around the shift from a summer-wet to summer-dry climate began abruptly in western North America at 15 Ma.
+It contains a dated molecular phylogeny of the **silversword alliance** with branches measured in units of time, as million years (Mya).
+The timetree was generated using a ITS dataset, calibrated with external evidence: based on the age of divergence from its stem relatives, which was dated around the shift from a summer-wet to summer-dry climate began abruptly in western North America at 15 Ma.

 ![Figure2](figures/Figure2.png "Figure 2")*Molecular dated phylogeny of the silversword alliance.